Updated June 2020

 Out of all the Marvel films on our list with the exception of Thor Ragnarock, Guardians of the Galaxy is the most unique.
 Providing us with a tongue in cheek homage to 1970s and 80s science fiction.
 Bound up in a film that is a real rollercoaster ride of fun and humour.
 In essence, providing us with an intergalactic road trip movie, where outcasts and misfits save the day.
 While surrounding the delicious humour and action with pop and soul classics that joyfully transcend the science fiction roots of the story.

 Maybe you never heard of Guardians of the Galaxy, the Marvel comic franchise that wilts in the shadows while Spider-Man, the X-Men and the Avengers get all the love.
 Maybe you think a big-ass movie about wanna-be Marvel icons isn’t worth your time.

 Snap out of it.
 Guardians of the Galaxy does the impossible.
 Through dazzle and dumb luck, it turns the clichés of comic-book films on their idiot heads and hits you like an exhilarating blast of fun-fun-fun.
 It’s insanely, shamelessly silly – just one reason to love it.Peter Travers – Rolling Stone (July 2014)

 Warner Brothers Animated Films

 No list of essential comic book movies would be complete without mentioning the superb Warner Brothers animated collection.
-And while there are simply too many stand out films to include individually.
-These animated DC Comics adventures are all too often overlooked when discussing film.
+And while there are to many stand out films to include individually.
+These animated DC Comics adventures are all too often overlooked when discussing films.
 While offering wonderful comic rich stories that appeal to multiple ages in reflecting the scale and scope of the DC universe.
-Therefore we urge any reader to seek out these animated gems, and enjoy the ride.
+Therefore we urge any reader to seek out these animated gems and enjoy the ride.

 Manga/Anime in Film